The Clinician Experience Project FAQ’s

 Each Curricular Track contains a set of “Skill Bundles.”
 Skill Bundles consist of interactive learning Modules, tablet-based Tools and brief video Coaching Tips in support of a specific skill.
 Skill Bundles are built to address our most common clinical challenges and can be prioritized around individual and organizational goals.

-Q: Who participates in The Physician Effectiveness Project?
+Q: Who participates in The Clinician Experience Project?

 A: Thousands of physicians and their clinical teams throughout the country are learning skills together, sharing techniques and applying new tools to improve care.
 The Project’s team is backed by hundreds of physician contributors who share colleague-created curriculum and expert insights to help advance physician and clinical team effectiveness throughout our community.

-Q: How can The Physician Effectiveness Project help us achieve our objectives?
+Q: How can The Clinician Experience Project help us achieve our objectives?

 A: Every group that joins The Project faces a unique set of challenges which require a specific combination of physician and clinical team skills.
 Our team works closely with your physicians and leaders to map a Learning Path carefully designed to help physicians and build skills across a clinical enterprise to achieve your organizational goals.
 While challenges vary, the result of The Project is the same: Physicians get the skills and tools they require to improve their experience and effectively lead high-performing clinical teams with greater capacity for improving care.